COBRA Continuation Coverage

 Your employment is terminated.

-Your spouse and dependents may qualify for COBRA continuation in the event of your death, divorce or when a child no longer qualifies as a covered dependent (marriage, too old for dependent coverage, reaching independent status, etc.).
-Please see the CMU Choices Flexible Benefits Plan Document for more information.
+Your spouse and dependents may qualify for COBRA continuation in the event of your death, divorce or when a child no longer qualifies as a covered dependent (December 31 of the year they turn 26 years of age).

 Once the Benefits Office receives notice that a qualifying event has occurred, COBRA Continuation coverage will be offered to each qualified beneficiary.
 To elect continuation coverage, you must complete the election form mailed to you and submit it to the Benefits office by the deadline on the form.

-If it is determined that you or a covered dependent is not entitled to Continuation coverage, you will be provided with a written explanation.
+If elected and it is determined that you or a covered dependent is not entitled to COBRA Continuation coverage, you will be provided with a written explanation.

-36 months for your Covered Dependents when they event is a divorce or legal separation, your death, your enrollment in Medicare or a child's loss of eligibility status for coverage.
+36 months for your covered dependents when the event is a divorce or legal separation, your death, your enrollment in Medicare or a child's loss of eligibility status for coverage.

 If you participate in a Health Care Flexible Spending Account, COBRA Continuation coverage is only available until the end of the plan year in which the qualifying event occurs and may not be extended beyond that date.